unrealwork/atsd-use-cases/trends/profit-margin/README.md

 * View complete SQL Console [documentation](https://axibase.com/docs/atsd/sql);

-* To access the raw data used for this article, visit [Dr. Damodaran's page](http://people.stern.nyu.edu/adamodar/New_Home_Page/datafile/margin.html);
+* To access the raw data used for this article, visit [Doctor Damodaran's page](http://people.stern.nyu.edu/adamodar/New_Home_Page/datafile/margin.html);

 * For more use cases like this one, check out the [Axibase Use Cases Repository](https://github.com/axibase/atsd-use-cases) on GitHub;